speeduino/wiki.js/Hardware_requirements.md

 ### MAP (Manifold Pressure)

 Recommended MAP sensor is the MPX4250 from Freescale, however many MAP sensors are supported.
 If you want to use one that is not included in the list (Under Tools-&gt;Map Calibration in TunerStudio) then please make a new thread in the forum requesting this.
 Other sensors can and will work just fine, but you will need to calibrate these within TunerStudio against a different set of values.
+MAF IS NOT SUPPORTED.

 ### Temperature Sensors (CLT and IAT)